-As an instructor, I am frequently asked about website hosting.
-There are two things that differentiate great hosting companies from the not so great.
+As an instructor, I am frequently asked about website hosting when I help my clients create WordPress websites.
+There are two things that differentiate great hosting companies from the not-so-great:

 A good hosting company is going to have tech support available 24 hours/day and be able to communicate clearly with you.
 They will also advertise themselves as WordPress friendly.
 Although . . . and this is important . . . there is no reason to pay extra for a special type of hosting plan that is specific to WordPress.
 Your standard shared hosting plan will do the job nicely.
-Remember, you can always upgrade your plan if you wish.
+Remember, you can always upgrade your plan after you create a website with WordPress if you wish.

 As a website developer, I have plenty of experience attempting to work with various hosting companies.
 Launching a new website or transferring a website requires a good website hosting interface.
 Let me tell you, there are some real nightmares out there!

-Instead, it took me a long time to stumble upon some high quality theme providers.
+Instead, when I was new to creating WordPress websites, it took me a long time to stumble upon some high quality theme providers.
 I didn’t even know how I was supposed to tell the difference between the good stuff and the bad stuff.
 Here are some rules to follow when selecting your WordPress theme:

 It has to be responsive.
-A responsive website looks good on phone, tablets and desktops.
-Do not even look twice at a theme that does not have the label, “responsive”.
+A responsive website looks good on phones, tablets and desktops.
+Do not even look twice at a theme that does not have the label, “mobile responsive”.

 When you purchase a premium theme, you are paying for the support behind it.
 Without a doubt, you will have questions about how to use your website theme.
 A quality theme comes with excellent documentation and a support forum where you can get answers quickly.
 If you think you will not need to utilize a support forum while you are working with your theme, then you are a more skilled developer than I am!